brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232666939-5c8bbeb1-36d8-40e1-8055-46570ffa2731.png" align="left" width="450">

-The mining mode, activated with the "1" key, allows movement to previously blocked spaces; to perform the mining action, the user must indicate, using the keys, the target direction and then press SPACE.
-All ores start hidden, and after mining them, the game indicates the last item acquired in the center of the HUD (marked in red) and the new score after obtaining it (in blue), as shown in the image.
-Also observed in the image above are the stairs placed on the level (in yellow).
-As already explained in the description of the game, when there are no lives remaining, the game ends, generating a game over screen.
+The "1" key activates the mining mode, allowing the player to move into previously blocked spaces.
+To mine an ore, the user must indicate the target direction using the keys and then press SPACE.
+All ores start hidden, and after mining, the game indicates the last item acquired in the center of the HUD (in red) and the new score after obtaining it (in blue), as shown in the image.
+Also visible in the image above are the stairs placed on the level (in yellow).

 <br clear="left">